-The UFT Web Add-in provides built-in support for a number of commonly used Web controls.
-When UFT learns an object in an application, it recognizes the object as belonging to a specific test object class.
-This determines the identification properties and test object operations of the test object that represents the application's object in UFT.
+The UFT One Web Add-in provides built-in support for a number of commonly used Web controls.
+When UFT One learns an object in an application, it recognizes the object as belonging to a specific test object class.
+This determines the identification properties and test object operations of the test object that represents the application's object in UFT One.

-Using Extensibility Accelerator for Functional Testing, you can develop UFT Web Add-in Extensibility toolkit support sets that extend the Web Add-in's basic capabilities and enable UFT to recognize additional Web controls.
+Using Extensibility Accelerator for Functional Testing, you can develop UFT One Web Add-in Extensibility toolkit support sets that extend the Web Add-in's basic capabilities and enable UFT One to recognize additional Web controls.

 The Extensibility Accelerator user interface helps you define new test object classes, operations, and properties.
 It also provides a point-and-click mechanism you can use to map the test object classes you defined to controls in your application.
 Extensibility Accelerator deployment capabilities enable you to automatically deploy your new toolkit support set to UFT One or to package it so that you can share it with other UFT One users.